 Verify Amperage Rating

 Why does amperage matter?
-Because plasma cutter consumables are engineered to specific current ranges.
-Each model lists a rated output; your nozzle, electrode, and swirl ring must match that amperage to maintain arc stability, cooling capacity, and nozzle orifice integrity.
+Because plasma cutter consumables are engineered for specific current ranges.
+Each model lists a rated output.
+Your nozzle, electrode, and swirl ring must match that amperage to maintain arc stability, cooling capacity, and nozzle orifice integrity.

-Mismatched parts create amperage discrepancies that cause oversized kerfs, double arcing, rapid erosion, and thermal stress—classic compatibility challenges.
+Mismatched parts create amperage discrepancies that cause oversized kerfs, double arcing, rapid erosion, and thermal stress.
+These are classic compatibility challenges.

 Verify the machine’s nameplate and manual for the rated and duty-cycle amperage.
-Cross-reference the consumable kit’s stated amp range (e.g., 30–40 A, 60–65 A).
+Cross-reference the consumable kit’s stated amp range (e.g., 30 to 40 A, 60 to 65 A).

 Match model, then match amperage.
-Continuous compliance guarantees reliable, efficient operation.
+Consistent compliance ensures reliable, efficient operation.

 Check Ignition Type